nimishsoni/TV-Script-Generation---RNN/README.md

 data_loader = torch.utils.data.DataLoader(data,
                                           batch_size=batch_size)
 #### Batching
-Implement the batch_data function to batch words data into chunks of size batch_size using the TensorDataset and DataLoader classes.
+We have implemented the batch_data function to batch words data into chunks of size batch_size using the TensorDataset and DataLoader classes.
-Batch words using the DataLoader, create feature_tensors and target_tensors of the correct size and content for a given sequence_length.
+Batch words using the DataLoader, created feature_tensors and target_tensors of the correct size and content for a given sequence_length.

 #### Sizes
-Your sample_x should be of size (batch_size, sequence_length) or (10, 5) in this case and sample_y should just have one dimension: batch_size (10).
+The sample_x (feature) is of size (batch_size, sequence_length) or (10, 5) in this case and sample_y (target) just has one dimension: batch_size (10).

 #### Values
 You should also notice that the targets, sample_y, are the next value in the ordered test_text data.
 So, for an input sequence [ 28,  29,  30,  31,  32] that ends with the value 32, the corresponding output should be 33.

 #### Build the Neural Network
-Implement an RNN using PyTorch's Module class.
-You may choose to use a GRU or an LSTM.
-To complete the RNN, you'll have to implement the following functions for the class:
+We have implemented an RNN using PyTorch's Module class.
+We have selected LSTM for the same and implemented the following functions for the class:

 __init__ - The initialize function.
 """